 Working in Palliative Care

 Introduction to Eating Disorders

 Before training to become a counsellor I spent many years working in the education sector, both state and independent, in HR administration and training.
-I realised that people were far more important to me than numbers, and that I needed to make a change and re-train for a career that I had long felt both connected to and passionate about.
-It is a privilege to sit alongside my clients and be part of their journey, and each of them shapes who I am and how I work.
+Gradually I realised that my relationships with people were more important to me than working with numbers, and that I really wanted to be brave and re-train for a career that I had felt connected to for a long time.
+It is a privilege to sit alongside my clients and be part of their journey, and every one of them shapes who I am and how I work.

-Sometimes finding the right words to express our feelings can be very difficult so I also work creatively if you would like to.
-This can involve using for example, stones, shells or drawing, but I am always led by you and what you would like to do.
-I have found that working creatively can be a very useful part of counselling, providing insights into subconscious feelings, thoughts and emotions and I enjoy using creativity to support the counselling process.
+Sometimes finding the right words can be difficult, so to complement talking therapy I also work creatively if you would like to.
+This might involve using stones, shells, writing or drawing, but I am always led by what you would like to do.
+I have found that working creatively can be a useful part of counselling, giving insights into subconscious feelings, thoughts and emotions and I am interested in creativity to support the counselling process.